The Herald is a Jack of All Trades amongst the wildly specific min/max classes Dark Souls 3 offers.

-The increased weapon damage is a nice bonus, hence why we run it on our Lightning Paladin build.
-Overall, though, you want to be using it for the plethora of defensive benefits that it gives.
+The increased weapon damage is a nice bonus, so we run it on our Lightning Paladin build.
+Overall, though, you want to be using it for its plethora of defensive benefits.

 Lightning Blade is a 60-second buff that gives lightning Damage equal to Spellbuff*0.95.
-The Lightning Clutch Ring increases the Damage that the buff provides by 15%, making that an excellent alternative to run with the Lightning Paladin build.
+The Lightning Clutch Ring increases the buff’s damage by 15%, making that an excellent alternative to run with the Lightning Paladin build.

 Lightning Blade is such a good option for the Herald because of the class’s initial lack of Damage.
 While offering a lot of survivability, the Spear struggles to put up numbers as you progress later into the game.

-Switching from the Spear while also running Miracles that buff damage can help with any late-game scaling issues you come across.
+Switching from the Spear while running Miracles that buff damage can help with any late-game scaling issues you encounter.

 Force might be a starting Miracle for the Cleric, but don’t let that fool you.
-This is a potent survival tool that can save your life if you use it right.
+This potent survival tool can save your life if you use it correctly.

-Rather than providing you with a buff or dealing Damage, Force is a utility Miracle.
-It knocks away enemies that are close to you and staggers those at longer ranges.
+Rather than providing you with a buff or dealing Damage, Force is a utility, Miracle.
+It knocks away enemies close to you and staggers those at longer ranges.

-While it’s not powerful enough to base your build around, it does make for an excellent third slot option if you can’t make up your mind.
+While it’s not powerful enough to base your build around, it makes for an excellent third-slot option if you can’t decide.

-Caressing Tears is a utility Miracle that should be a consideration in any Faith build regardless of class.
+Caressing Tears is a utility Miracle that should be considered in any Faith building regardless of class.

 Its effect is simple; it cures the player of Bleed, Poison, Toxic, and Frostbite.
-It’s a cure-all that comes in handy regardless of where you are or what you’re fighting.
+It’s a cure-all that comes in handy regardless of where or what you’re fighting.

-The reason we haven’t included it in our builds is for that very reason – it’s too general.
-Like Force, it’s a great option if you decide you want a third Miracle slot, but otherwise, there are better options that deliver more powerful effects.
+The reason we haven’t included it in our builds is that very reason – it’s too general.
+Like Force, it’s a great option if you want a third Miracle slot, but otherwise, better options deliver more powerful effects.

-Regardless, it’s a miracle that should be in the back of your mind any time you build for Faith, whether with a Herald, Cleric, or otherwise.
+Regardless, it’s a miracle that should be in your mind any time you build for Faith, whether with a Herald, Cleric, or otherwise.

 Best Herald Weapons

-The Herald doesn’t favor Dexterity or Strenght.
+The Herald doesn’t favor Dexterity or Strength.
 This makes it easy to spec into either stat without worrying about losing out on min/max potential.

 Astoria Straight Sword

-The Herald allows players to use the Astora Straight Sword immediately without increasing any stats for it.
-This makes it a great early game weapon capable of outputting Damage in both PvP and PvE.
+The Herald allows players to use the Astora Straight Sword immediately without increasing its stats.
+This makes it a great early-game weapon capable of outputting Damage in both PvP and PvE.

 While you will be swapping it out later on for some harder-hitting weapons, it can carry through some of Dark Souls 3’s more difficult early encounters.